AxelResnik/CAPSTONE/README.md

 - Created new features using ratios and interactions to enhance model performance.

 ### Predictive Modeling
-- Selected models: linear regression, decision trees, etc.
+- Selected models: linear regression, elastic net, and boosting.
-- Trained and validated models using metrics like RMSE and R-squared.
+- Trained and validated models using metrics like RMSE, MAE, MAPE, and R-squared.
 - Predicted demand for healthcare claims.

 ### Provider Segmentation
-- Applied clustering techniques (e.g., K-means) to segment healthcare providers.
+- Applied clustering techniques (K-means, GMM, Birch, among others) to segment healthcare providers.
 - Analyzed segments to link characteristics to the number of claims.

 ## Results
-- **Predictive Modeling:** Key findings and model performance metrics.
+- **Predictive Modeling:** The final predictions are done using a weighted average of the predictions of the 2 approaches utilized during the development of models.
-- **Segmentation Analysis:** Characteristics of identified segments and their relation to claim numbers.
+- **Segmentation Analysis:** Three clusters were detected.
+Each of them had their own important characteristics related to the composition of claims and geographic information.

 ## Usage
 ### Prerequisites
-- Python 3.x
+- Python 3.9
 - Required libraries: pandas, numpy, scikit-learn, matplotlib, seaborn

 ### Installation